This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Securely hosted in Germany with ISO 27001 certification and explicit GDPR compliance.

-Both have great G2 ratings, but deskbird clearly wins
+Both have great G2 ratings, but deskbird wins

 Features available